Jepi1202/Community-detection/MCMC/README.md

+# MCMC method

-# Work done for the course on stochastic processes at ULiege
+Work done for the course on stochastic processes at ULiege

 ### Note:
 39.3 / 42.0